krb5/krb5/doc/admin/conf_files/kdc_conf.rst

     ``/.k5.REALM``, where *REALM* is the Kerberos realm.

 **kdc_listen**
     (Whitespace- or comma-separated list.)
-Specifies the UDP listening addresses and/or ports for the :ref:`krb5kdc(8)` daemon.
+Specifies the listening addresses and/or ports for the :ref:`krb5kdc(8)` daemon.
 Each entry may be an interface address, a port number, an address and port number separated by a colon, or a UNIX domain socket pathname.
 If the address contains colons, enclose it in square brackets.
 If no address is specified, the wildcard address is used.
 If no port is specified, the standard port (88) is used.